by-examples/by-examples.github.io/_posts/2014-12-09-symfony2-on-vagrant.md

 ##3.
 Reason

-Why does this change leads to such amazing results?
+Why does this change lead to such amazing results?
 Vagrant offers very poor I/O performance of on shared folder.
 This is a well known feature of virtualized solutions.
 You can find more details in the post
 <a href="http://mitchellh.com/comparing-filesystem-performance-in-virtual-machines">Comparing Filesystem Performance in Virtual Machines</a>.